70Ophiuchi/airapi/README.md

 * https://airportaircraftapi.herokuapp.com/airplanes

-# How to run locally?
+# How to run locally? tc

 * Set the required variables and environment variables in models.py, setup.sh and test_app.py
 * One line script: